versioned/versioned-api/README.md

 ## TODO

+* route middleware should take lookupRoute as parameter The spaceId parsing should use PREFIX

 * Versioning and publishing
   Built in models should not have published feature Add API test models_published.js with features: ['audit', 'published', 'changelog']